lschmelzeisen/nasty/README.rst

 `bug reports <https://github.com/lschmelzeisen/nasty/issues>`_ and `pull requests <https://github.com/lschmelzeisen/nasty/pulls>`_!

-There are the ``Makefile``-helpers to run the plethora of axuiliary development tools.
+There are the ``Makefile``-helpers to run the plethora of auxiliary development tools.
 See ``make help`` for detailed descriptions.
 The most important commands are::